Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 #### ID: SNFR17 - Category: Release - Semantic Versioning

+{{< hint type=important >}}

+You cannot specify the patch version for Bicep modules in the public Bicep Registry, as this is automatically incremented by 1 each time a module is published.
+You can only set the major and minor versions.

+See the [Bicep Contribution Guide](/Azure-Verified-Modules/contributing/bicep/) for more information.

+{{< /hint >}}

 Modules **MUST** use semantic versioning (aka semver) for their versions and releases in accordance with: [Semantic Versioning 2.0.0](https://semver.org/)

 For example all modules should be released using a semantic version that matches this pattern: `X.Y.Z`